The Renewable Energy Law Review: Brazil

 Conclusions and outlook

-As regards the volumes contracted solely through regulated auctions, 3.7GW of additional solar generation capacity is due to be constructed and start operation by 202232 and 5.2GW of additional wind capacity shall be operational by 2023,33 creating substantial demand for equipment, financing and services.
+As regards the volumes contracted solely through regulated auctions, 2.5GW of additional solar generation capacity is about to be constructed and start operation by 202228 and 5.2GW of additional wind capacity shall be operational by 2023,29 creating substantial demand for equipment, financing and services.

-- to ensure that the metrics and mechanisms currently in use are adapted to expand the power sector to meet the ever increasing demand for energy in Brazil at an adequate pace to assure supply; and
+A new regulatory reform is expected for 2022, aiming at ensuring that the metrics and mechanisms currently in use are adapted to expand the power sector to meet the ever-increasing demand for energy in Brazil at an adequate pace to assure supply; and adjusting the 'architecture of economic signals' for new investments and better allocation of resources, to improve economic efficiency.
+The new legislation shall consider such matters as:

 1 Ana Carolina Barretto and Tiago Kümmel Figueiró are partners and Amanda Leal Brasil is an associate at Veirano Advogados.